Musiquarium Music Reviews 2020

 But, The New Abnormal proves that theory wrong.
 Julian Casablanca’s rejuvenated creativity after two excellent Voidz albums carried over into his work with his original band.

 The Adults Are Talking is a career highlight and is easily the best song they’ve made since the first two records.
 Why Are Sundays So Depressing makes use of some nice rotary guitar.
-Bad Decisions and Eternal Summer interpolate different 80s songs, which is not a trend I’m thrilled about, but those songs still manage to avoid my glare.
+Bad Decisions and Eternal Summer interpolate different 80s songs, which is a trend I’m not exactly thrilled about.
 The synth-heavy At The Door and Ode To The Mets are both wonderful ballads, with some of Casablancas best vocal performances.

 Overall, one of the band’s top three records for sure, possibly even their second best after the timeless Is This It.